CalyCherkaoui/Weather_app/README.md

 ## About the project:

 In this project, I built a .........
-This project project was built following the specifications , and user storiess given by .....:
+This project project was built following the specifications , and user storiess given by The Odin Project:
 [Read the projects specifications](https://www.theodinproject.com/courses/javascript/lessons/weather-app)

 ## Built with: